Frequently asked questions.

 What is the dress code?

 Formal, please!
-For the wedding, we ask that all women wear full length dresses / nice pant suits and the men wear suits and jackets.
-The wedding is in a castle so feel free to bring your Disney Prince and Princess vibes!
+For the wedding, we ask that all women wear full length dresses / nice suits / jumpsuit and the men wear suits and jackets.
+The wedding is in a castle so feel free to bring your best royal vibes!

 Of course, for the rest of the days on property - wear whatever you feel best and most yourself in!
 There is no dress code outside of the wedding.